 The Leatherback turtle (Dermochelys coriacea) grows the largest, dives the deepest, and travels the farthest of all sea turtles.
 They average 1.8 m in length and range in weight from 300 to 600 kg.
 Leatherbacks have a cosmopolitan global range and are found in all tropical and subtropical oceans, with a range that extends well into the Arctic Circle (Márquez, 1990).
 The most significant Atlantic nesting sites are in Suriname, French Guiana, and Trinidad and Tobago in the Caribbean, and in Gabon in Central Africa.
 Off the northeastern coast of the South American continent, a few select beaches between French Guiana and Suriname are primary nesting sites for several species of sea turtles, the majority of which are leatherbacks (National Marine Fisheries Service [NMFS] and U.S. Fish and Wildlife Service, 2007).
 Leatherback nesting colonies are the largest in Suriname.
-During the period from 1968 to 12,401 in 1985 (Reichart and Fretey, 1993).
+During the period from 1968 to 1989, the number of leatherback turtles nesting in Suriname increased from 200 in 1968 to 12,401 in 1985 (Reichart and Fretey, 1993).
 This increase occurred due to the erosion of nesting beaches in neighboring French Guiana (Schulz, 1975).
 Leatherback nesting season is from March to July, peaking from April to June (Schulz, 1975).